getzola/zola/docs/content/documentation/templates/pages-sections.md

 relative_path: String;
 // The language for the page if there is one.
 Default to the config `default_language`
 lang: String;
-// Information about all the available languages for that content
+// Information about all the available languages for that content, including the current page
 translations: Array<TranslatedContent>;
 ```